mochi-hpc/mochi-doc/docs/source/hello-mochi.rst

 Spack environments can be constructed ad hoc or they can be specified a priori using a spack.yaml file.
-If you identified a Mochi recipe for your platform in step 1c, then you may use it now and just modify it so that it has the correct path to your mochi-spack-packages repo from step 3.
+If you identified a Mochi recipe for your platform in step 1c, then you may use it now.
 The example below uses the minimal spack.yaml configuration for a generic system as found in https://github.com/mochi-hpc-experiments/platform-configurations/tree/main/generic .

-.. admonition:: Artifact 4
+.. admonition:: Artifact 3

     Demonstrate the ability to create a Spack environment for a Mochi software stack and install all packages within it.